How do I use posting policies in a course?

 You can also hide previously posted grades, especially if you need to fix errors or if grades were posted erroneously.

 When students have set grade notification settings, they will receive notifications when grades are posted, as indicated in the flowchart.

 By default, Canvas courses have an Automatic posting policy .
-Assignment grades, grading comments and submission annotations are visible to students as soon as grades are entered in the gradebook or submitted in SpeedGrader.
+Assignment grades, grading comments and submission annotations are visible to students as soon as grades are entered in the Gradebook or submitted in SpeedGrader.